squireChuck/asset-projection-analysis/docs/asset-projection-analysis-system.md

 Display different chart types
-- As a user, I want to switch between graphing model files and the "change to prior" so that I can easily use the chart best suited for understanding assets and if they've changed in an explainable way.
+- As a user, I want to switch between graphing model files and the "change to prior" so that I can easily use the chart best suited for understanding assets and see if they've changed in an explainable way.
    - Feature: use the "Choose display" dropdown in the Charts section of the sidebar to graph "Model files" or "Change to prior"